 However, the system was far from perfect.
 Since it needed pre-existing lines to connect with, as opposed to dedicated wiring, the signals couldn’t always make it through.
 Products might misread a signal from somewhere else and interpret it as an activation code.
 But despite these issues, the X10 was a technological success.
 So much so that various products utilizing the X10 are still the de facto standard.

 Over the years, automation became more streamlined, and independent connections (both wired and wireless) means that the signals are no longer congested.
 Some products are very easy to install and you can do it on your own.
 You likely already have a Wi-Fi network, so connecting products to it is a snap!

 Livewire Tip: If you choose to go the DIY route, you’re likely going to have a bunch of products that communicate with your phone but not each other.
 Hiring someone that knows what they’re doing will ensure all your systems are linked together.

 Manufacturers use Z-Wave for all kinds of wireless applications, like connecting sensors in security systems, smoke detectors, locks, and even power meters that monitor the consumption of a home’s heating, Airocle natural ventilation systems, and air conditioning system.

-With the prevalence of smartphones and tablets, this wireless communication matters so much more now than when the original systems were being developed.
+With the prevalence of smartphones and tablets, wireless communication matters so much more now than when the original systems were developed.
 We can now connect everything from TVs, hot tubs, phones, etc. — making it possible to communicate from unfathomable distances (or in the next room).

 What Can Be Automated?